sdstpanda/x-links/README.md

 # H-links

 H-links is a heavily modified fork of [ExLinks](https://github.com/Hupotronic/ExLinks) with many improvements and added features.
-It works on Firefox and Chrome to your browsing experience on 4chan and friends more pleasurable.
+It works on Firefox and Chrome to make your browsing experience on 4chan and friends more pleasurable.

 ## Installing